hschletz/NADA/README.md

   primary keys are preserved, but other attributes (constraints etc.) are not.
   This applies to all columns of the same table, not just the altered one.

-- Primary keys over multiple columns may lead to incorrect behavior.

 More documentation
 ------------------